 Sympathetic pain is when the pain remains out of proportion to the initial injury and is present with autonomic tissue changes.
 Increased hair growth, sweating, discolouration, and dryness are some examples.

 As pain is individual, especially chronic and sympathetic, our management of pain is customised to each patient to see what works for them.
-Usually, several techniques are performed together:
+Usually, several hand therapy treatments are performed together: